Dynamical Evolution of Planetary Systems: Conclusions

 \section{Conclusions}

-Several observations (reviewed in Sect.
-2) suggest that the evolution of a planetary system is not finished when the gas of the protoplanetary disk is removed.
-The architecture of planetary systems can change profoundly; collisions between planets are possible if the planetary system becomes unstable and the Safronov number is smaller than unity.
+Observations suggest that the evolution of a planetary system is not finished when the gas of the protoplanetary disk is removed.
+The \hbindex{architecture of planetary systems} can change profoundly; collisions between planets are possible if the planetary system becomes unstable and the Safronov number is smaller than unity.
 Both the Solar System and most extrasolar planetary systems have been sculpted by post-gas evolution and planet instabilities.

-The cause of these instabilities is still unclear.
-Planetary systems which are too tightly packed become unstable all by themselves (Chambers et al., 1996; Obertas et al., 2017), without the need of external perturbations (Sect.
-3).
-However, recent numerical simulations show that only $\sim$50\% of the systems of super-Earths generated by gas-driven migration would become unstable this way; instead, fitting the observed distribution requires that the number of systems undergoing post-gas instability exceeds 90\% (Izidoro et al., 2017).
-Thus, external perturbations should play a role.
-We discussed several of these perturbations in this chapter.
+The cause of these instabilities is still unclear as many mechanisms are viable.
+Planetary systems which are too tightly packed become unstable all by themselves \citep{Chambers1996,Petit2020}, without the need of external perturbations.
+However, recent numerical simulations show that only $\sim$50\% of the systems of super-Earths generated by gas-driven migration would become unstable this way; instead, fitting the observed distribution requires that the number of systems undergoing post-gas instability exceeds 90\% \citep{Izidoro2017}.
+Thus, external perturbations should play a role in triggering \hbindex{instabilities} at sufficiently high rates.
 There is probably no universal cause for instability.
-Several mechanisms can be at play and their relative importance likely depends on a case-to-case basis.
-The interaction with a remnant planetesimal disk may be the most generic of the processes, and it is the one responsible for the past instability of the giant planets of the Solar System.
-However, it is not obvious that massive planetesimal populations could have survived at the end of the gas-disk phase if the planets had undergone large-range migration in such a disk before.
+Several mechanisms can be at play and their relative importance likely differs on a case-to-case basis.
+The interaction with a remnant planetesimal disk is perhaps the most generic of the processes, and it is the one responsible for the past instability of the giant planets of the Solar System.
+However, it is not obvious that massive planetesimal populations could have survived at the end of the gas-disk phase if the planets had undergone large-scale migration within the disk.